Soay123/SilverSatPersonalDevWork/README.md

 ## TL;DR

-Do not use a voltage divider because it becomes a parallel when connected to gound For 5.2 volts use a circuit like:
+- Do not use a voltage divider.
+It becomes a parallel circuit when connected to gound
+- For 5.2 volts use a circuit like:

 ```
 Vin--Diode-Diode-Diode--Resistor---Load---Gnd